Haint blue to ward you, so true, so true,

 believing you can, knowing you might,

-the devil in you, undo, be done, haint blue:
+the devil in you—yes, you too— be done! haint blue.

 Haint blue is an azure paint that slaves and their descendants applied to doorways and windowsills to ward off spirits and is derived from Western African beliefs that water forms a divide between the human and spirit worlds.
 It is still practiced in the U.S.A. by slave descendants who live in the Georgia Sea Islands and who typically speak the Creole tongue Geechee, or it’s cousin Gullah in South Carolina.
 (From the article Cabin Fever, Smithsonian magazine, Oct 2013.)